jaohara/shell-scripting-notes/shell-scripting.md

 done < people.txt
 ```

 Note that the name of the file is passed via the `<` operator to the `done` statement at the end of the loop.
 This loop will read through each of the lines in "people.txt" and parse each name, age, and favorite color into the specified shell variables.
-The loop will terminate once we've reached the end of hte file.
+The loop will terminate once we've reached the end of thee file.